cosmos/cosmos-sdk/rust/testing/README.md

 1. Add a `use ixc::testing::*` statement (optional, but recommended)
 2. Define a `TestApp`
 3. Register the handler types we want to test
-4. Create account instances for real or mock handlers
+4. Create account instances for real or mao
 5. Perform actions on the accounts and assert the results

 Let's define a simple counter with one method `inc` which increments the counter and returns